Steyr-Puch Pinzgauer: First generation

 The original prototype was developed around 1969 and production began in 1971, as successor of the Steyr-Daimler-Puch Haflinger 700 AP 4×4 light military multi purpose offroad vehicle.
 The Pinzgauer first generation model (710, 712) was produced until 2000 by Steyr-Daimler-Puch in the city of Graz, Austria.

-It was, and is in use in many armies around the world like Austria, Switzerland, United Kingdom, Saudi Arabia, Thailand, Albania, and Bolivia.
+It was, and is, in use in many armies around the world, like Austria, Switzerland, the United Kingdom, Saudi Arabia, Thailand, Albania, and Bolivia.
 When Austro-Canadian millionaire Frank Stronach took over the shareholder majority of Steyr-Daimler-Puch offroad vehicles, the rights to build Steyr's Pinzgauers were moved to Automotive Technik Ltd; and subsequently to a branch of BAE Systems.
 As of 2009, production of Pinzgauers seems to have stalled.
 The Graz plant has been building the Mercedes-Benz G Wagon / Puch G SUVs / offroad cars.

 The Pinzgauer is one of the most capable all-terrain vehicles ever made.
 While not as fast on-road (110 km/h) as an American Humvee, it can carry more troops, and move faster over rough trails.
 Even the smaller 710M can carry 10 people or two NATO pallets.
 Both the 4×4 and 6×6 models can tow 5000 kg on road; and 1500 kg or 1800 kg, respectively, off-road.
 It has a range of over 400 km on one tank of fuel, or nearly 700 km with the optional 125 litre tank.
 The first generation Pinzgauer is available in both four-wheel drive (4×4) (model 710) and six-wheel drive (6×6) (model 712) versions.

 The Pinzgauer was designed to be reliable and easy to fix; it is shipped with an air-cooled petrol engine with dual-Zenith 36 mm NDIX carburetors.
 The engine in the Pinzgauer was specifically designed for the vehicle; it has more than one oil pump so that the engine will not get starved of oil no matter how the vehicle is oriented.

 The Pinzgauer has a chassis design which contributes to its high mobility.
 It has a central tube chassis with a transaxle which distributes the weight more evenly, and keeps the centre of gravity as low as possible.
 The differentials are all sealed units and require minimal additional lubrication.
 The Pinzgauer also has portal axles like the Unimog to provide extra clearance over obstacles.
 The 710 4×4 was the more popular variant, but the Pinzgauer was designed to have a very capable 6×6 configuration from the start.
 The rear suspension on the back of the 6×6 712 is designed to provide maximum traction in the most demanding circumstances along with increasing its towing, load carrying, and off-road abilities.

 During production from 1971 until 1985, 18,349 first-generation 710s and 712s were produced and sold to both civilian and military customers.